 Financial instruments include cash and cash equivalents, term deposits, short-term investments, accounts receivable, accounts payable, and amounts due from and due to related parties.
-The carrying values of cash and cash equivalents, term deposits, accounts receivable, accounts payable and amounts due from and to related parties approximate their fair values due to their short-term maturities.
-The fair value of the short-term investments measured at cost are not disclosed because they are not readily determinable.
+The carrying values of cash and cash equivalents, term deposits, accounts receivable, accounts payable and amounts due from and due to related parties approximate their fair values due to their short-term maturities.
+The fair values of the equity method investment are not readily determinable.
+Held-to-maturity investments are recorded at amortized cost.
 Available-for-sale investments are carried at fair value.